Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/essentialsx.md

 </div>

 :::important
-This guide does not cover any of EssentialsX's modules, such as EssentialsXChat, EssentialsXAntiBuild or EssentialsXGeoIP.
+This guide does not cover any of EssentialsX's modules, such as EssentialsX Chat, EssentialsX Discord or EssentialsX Geo (formerly EssentialsX GeoIP).
 Please check the [EssentialsX wiki](https://essentialsx.net/wiki/Module-Breakdown.html) for information on these modules.

 Please note that any EssentialsX modules requires the core EssentialsX plugin jar to function (covered in this guide)
 :::